kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/abtest/abtest.md

 ### Trigger Rollout

-A Canary Deployment can be triggered by either updating the container image referenced in the git repository configuration, or directly updating the image of the deployment resource locally in the Kubernetes cluster.
+An A/B Testing can be triggered by either updating the container image referenced in the git repository configuration, or directly updating the image of the deployment resource locally in the Kubernetes cluster.

 Review the results: